Amrita0209/Amrita0209/README.md

 <img align="right" alt="coding" width = "400" src="https://media.tenor.com/IF2JdxzmyN4AAAAi/coding-girl.gif">

-- 👨‍💻 All of my projects are available as [Github repositories]
+- 👨‍💻 All of my projects are available as Github repositories.

 - 📫 How to reach me **amritanag297@gmail.com**